-4.1 Distinct Districts
+4.2 Distinct Districts

 Distinctive districts, as shown in Figure 2-2, are the fundamental building blocks for the Otay Mesa community.
 The five districts, linked by SR-905, the Airway Road transit corridor and multimodal pathways and trails, are the Northwest, the Southwest, the Airport, the Central, and the South Districts.
-Thev include opportunities for both residential and employment areas, as well as key locations for mixed-use focused centers.
+They include opportunities for both residential and employment areas, as well as key locations for focused mixed-use centers.
 Residential neighborhoods should be designed as complete, mixed-use communities, while being appropriately scaled and designed with walkability in mind.
-View corridors, vistas, trails and natural linkages to Otay Mesa's extensive canyon system provide many opportunities in the community for public access while enhancing the character of the community and creating a unique sense of place.
+View corridors, vistas, trails and natural linkages to Otay Mesa's extensive canyon system provide many opportunities for public access while enhancing the character of the community and creating a unique sense of place.